EliMor/whoami/ethics-in-tech.md

 ---

 ### Applied Scenarios and Ethical Responses

-**Mistake in Production**:
+**Scenario 1: A mistake is made in production**
-Treat as systemic, not personal.
-Investigate root causes, support the teammate, and improve safeguards.
+Treat it as a systemic issue, not a personal failure.
+Investigate the root causes, improve safeguards, and support your teammate without shame.

-**Burnout Dismissed by Management**:
-Advocate for sustainable pacing, healthier boundaries, and shared ownership of velocity.
+**Scenario 2: A manager dismisses team burnout** Advocate for sustainable pacing, clearer boundaries, and healthier expectations.
+Frame burnout as a system issue, not a weakness.

-**Lying to Cover a Missed Deadline**:
-View as a response to unsafe culture.
-Address with empathy, reinforce honest communication, and reduce fear of consequence.
+**Scenario 3: A peer lies to cover a missed deadline** See the lie as a response to an unsafe culture.
+Address it with compassion and work to create an environment where honesty is safer.

-**Receiving Undeserved Credit**:
-Share recognition publicly.
-Strengthens collaboration, trust, and accountability.

-**Leadership Scapegoating After Failure**:
+**Scenario 4: You receive credit for work you didn't fully do** Publicly share credit with collaborators.
+Doing so builds trust and team resilience.

-Refocus on systemic causes.
-Offer to lead repair, not to deflect, but to shift from blame to insight.
+**Scenario 5: Leadership is scapegoating after a failure** Redirect the focus to systemic flaws.
+Offer to lead remediation not to deflect, but to model systems thinking over blame.

-**Asked to Cut Corners for a Deadline**:
-Negotiate integrity-preserving solutions.
-Technical debt is ethical debt.

-**Mentoring a Struggling Teammate**:
-Normalize mistakes.
-Clarify expectations and improve documentation and support.

-**Toxic High Performer**:
-Escalate with evidence.
-Safety and values outweigh velocity.

-**Tempted to Overstate Experience**:
+**Scenario 6: You're asked to cut corners to meet a deadline** Raise concerns about long-term harm.
+Find integrity-preserving compromises and communicate trade-offs clearly.

+**Scenario 7: You're mentoring someone who's struggling** Normalize learning curves.
+Clarify expectations, update documentation, and offer feedback supportively.

+**Scenario 8: A high performer is acting toxically** Escalate patterns with evidence.
+Reaffirm that safety and ethical culture are more valuable than short-term output.

-Practice contextual honesty.
-Frame impact truthfully to build trust.
+**Scenario 9: You're tempted to exaggerate your experience** Practice contextual honesty.
+Represent your contributions and impact truthfully to maintain integrity.

-**Benefiting While Others Are Laid Off**:
-Recognize systemic imbalance.
-Support peers through mentoring, sharing access, and honest advocacy.
+**Scenario 10: You benefit while others are laid off** Acknowledge the imbalance.
+Use your position to mentor, redistribute resources, or advocate for those affected.

 ---